-Students will work as part of a team of instructors and students preparing for the 2013-2014 academic year by learning about, teaching, and critiquing lessons from the PSP common instructional resources being implemented across 27 middle and 3 high schools in Maine.
+Students will work as part of a team of instructors and students preparing for the upcoming academic year by learning about, teaching, and critiquing lessons from the PSP common instructional resources being implemented across 31 middle schools and 12 high schools in Maine.
 The students will also be involved in research projects investigating learning from this curriculum.
-(See below for highlights from the 2012 SURA Program.)

 Image Description: 2012 SURA fellows with Dr. Mitchell Bruce and Medea Steinman in front of UMaine Black Bear sculpture and flower beds